 United, American and Northwest Airlines have all renegotiated covenants that would likely cause them to default on loans later this year if cash flows continue to decline.
 United also renegotiated an agreement with its largest credit card processor.

 Even Southwest last week mortgaged 21 aircraft to raise $600 million in cash, bolstering the $3 billion it already has on reserve.
 Southwest spokeswoman Brandy King said the airline decided to “take advantage of attractive financing” and said the cash would go to “general corporate use.”

-The nation’s second-largest carrier is looking at other ways to trim costs and raise revenues.
+The nation’s second-largest carrier is looking at a host of other ways to trim costs and raise revenues.
+Those initiatives are being coordinated by a council of senior leaders established to streamline planning.
 As of July 1, United will end a long-standing policy of awarding at least 500 frequent flier miles to its Mileage Plus members, no matter how short the flight.
 And earlier this month, it started charging passengers $25 to check a second bag, a policy other airlines also have adopted.

 The baggage fees alone should generate $1 billion in new revenue for the 10 largest U.S. carriers this year, estimates AirlineForecasts.
 But that isn’t nearly enough to cover the $23 billion jump in fuel costs that they face this year if oil stays at current levels, according to the market research firm.

 If oil prices don’t drop, financial pressures will grow for airlines as the year progresses, analysts predict.
 “There is probably no more challenging time for them since Sept.
 11 in terms of running their business,” said Forrester’s Harteveldt.